 handle.listener method to create listeners that are not coupled to the lifecycle of the event source object.
 This approach is useful when the event source and the listeners are defined in different components that you want to be able to add, remove, or modify independently.
 Your application code controls the listener object lifecycle.

 Listener callback functions must define at least two input arguments — the event source object handle and the event data (See Listener Callback Syntax for more information).

-Modify the data passed to each listener callback by
+Modify the data passed to each listener callback by subclassing the

 MATLAB Defines events for listening to property sets and queries.
 For more information, see Listen for Changes to Property Values.